Foyle's War series 5: Cast and characters

 Foyle has been in retirement after his resignation a year earlier at the end of "Casualties of War".
 Stewart has been removed as a police driver by Foyle's replacement, Meredith, and has been working as a librarian in the Air Ministry's cartography facility at Beverley Lodge for the last six months.
-She is also assisting Foyle as his typist his book on the Hastings Constabulary during the war (even though she is not a proficient typist).
-In addition, her uncle Aubrey Stewart (Brian Poyser), a priest, returns from the episode "The French Drop", when he visits Hastings for the ecumenical conference.
+She is also assisting Foyle as his typist for his book on the Hastings Constabulary during the war (even though she is not a proficient typist).
+Her uncle Aubrey Stewart (Brian Poyser), a country vicar, returns from the episode "The French Drop", when he visits Hastings for the ecumenical conference.
 Milner, unhappy since Foyle's departure, seeks the latter's counsel after finding Meredith difficult to work with and considers leaving Hastings.
-However, by the end of the episode, the original team is reunited when Foyle and Milner both decide to stay, and Stewart quits to rejoin them.
+By the end of the episode, the original team is reunited when Foyle and Milner both decide to stay, and Stewart quits to rejoin them.

 Background and production

 The episode mentions increased troop movements down to the south coast and that "the end of the war is in sight", indicating a pre-D Day setting.
-The cartography activity at fictitious Beverly Lodge (filmed at Langley Park, Slough, Berkshire) is based on the secret map-making activities undertaken at Hughenden Manor during World War II, which were not known until two years before the shooting of this episode.
+The cartography activity at fictitious Beverly Lodge (filmed at Langley Park, Slough, Berkshire) is based on the secret map-making activities undertaken at Hughenden Manor during World War II, that were not known until two years before the shooting of this episode.
 Anthony Horowitz based much of the story on the experiences of Victor Gregory, a cartographer at Hughenden, who was engaged as a consultant during the shooting of the episode.
-Another theme is various efforts by the Church of England to preach forgiveness of the enemy, establish relations with the German church (such as the German Confessing Church), and accept from Germany a conditional (rather than unconditional) surrender to prevent the unnecessary killing of innocent civilians by indiscriminate bombing of German cities.
-The efforts of Dietrich Bonhoeffer are mentioned, as are events reflecting the real-life George Bell, Bishop of Chichester.
+Another theme is various efforts by the Church of England to preach forgiveness of the enemy, establish relations with the German church (such as the German Confessing Church), and accept from Germany a conditional (rather than unconditional) surrender to prevent the unnecessary killing of civilians by bombing of German cities.
+The efforts of Dietrich Bonhoeffer are mentioned, as are events reflecting George Bell, Bishop of Chichester.